-Some of the above concerns are less relevant to the Europeanisation of the national polity as opposed to of national policy.
+Some of the above concerns are less relevant to the Europeanisation of the national polity as opposed to national policy.
 Nevertheless, we find merit in the broad framework developed by Risse, Cowles and Caporaso (2001) and return to it shortly.
 Before doing so, we identify some analytical issues that will feature in the empirical part of the paper.

-First, although we are concerned with the top-down impact of the EU upon the member state, the definition used above identifies the explicitly interactive nature of Europeanisation.
+First, although we are concerned with the top-down impact of the EU upon the member state, the definition used above identifies the explicitly interactive nature of

+Europeanisation.
 In other words, we recognise that there is an iterative process under way, not least because the adaptation of the UK governmental system is designed in part to ensure effective input into EU policy-making in Brussels.
 Thus we see adjustment to the EU as a process of aligning two institutional logics: that of the EU and that of UK governance.
 This adjustment process entails two separate steps.
-As a first and necessary stage domestic institutions must find suitable ways of processing EU business.
+One is that domestic institutions must find suitable ways of processing EU business.
 The lowest adjustment cost is incurred by incorporating EU business into the pre-existing domestic logic of governance through some switching mechanism.
+As the UK joined the already established European Communities, rather than being a founder member, this was the first step sequentially.
 However, domestic institutions must also adapt their procedures so as to be able to make an effective contribution to those EU dynamics.
+For the founder members this step was taken prior to the creation of the communities.

 We term these two components of institutional response to Europeanisation "reception" and "projection" (Bulmer and Burch 2000 and 2002).
 "Reception" involves a much larger part of UK government because so much of British policy has a European dimension.
 To take a concrete example, the Department for the Environment, Food and Rural Affairs (DEFRA) is subject to a wide range of EU policy: on the environment, food standards, agriculture and fisheries.
 But whilst a large part of the ministry's organisation and officials is working within guidelines set by the EU, a rather smaller subset is engaged in the projection side, i.e. formulating UK input into proposed legislation or other decisions.
 Looking at the impact of the EU more broadly, it is worth drawing attention to a study conducted by Ed Page (1998).
 In an analysis of UK Statutory Instruments (SIs) over the period 1987-97 he found that 15.8 per cent could be traced to European legislation.3 Page concluded that this figure was still a relatively modest proportion, although it displayed considerable variation; 51.3 per cent of SIs issued by the (then) Ministry of Agriculture Fisheries and Food (MAFF) could be traced to EU legislation.
 Page was concerned with Europeanisation as "reception".
-We argue that "reception" is a first response to Europeanisation.
-It is a prior step to the "projection" response.
+We argue that "reception" is only one response to Europeanisation.
+A separate step is the "projection" response.
 "Projection" refers to the development of machinery for securing an effective voice in the formulation of policy in Brussels.
-It means learning the rules of the game in Brussels, and they may be different from those in the domestic political system.
+It means learning the rules of the EU game, and they may be different from those in the domestic political system.

 A third response to Europeanisation is to regard it as an opportunity structure for resolving domestic policy problems that are perceived not to be properly resolved within a national context, e.g. because their scale goes beyond that of the nation state.
-This third response involves making systematic use of the "projection" response in order to make an imprint on the activities of the EU.
+This response involves making systematic use of "projection" in order to make an imprint on the activities of the EU.